scificrypto/HyperStake/README.md

 Intro
 -----
-HyperStake is a free open source project derived from NovaCoin, with the goal of providing a long-term energy-efficient Proof of Stake based crypto-currency.
+Element is a free open source project derived from NovaCoin, with the goal of providing a long-term energy-efficient Proof of Stake based crypto-currency.
 Built on the foundation of Bitcoin and NovaCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.